EMCECS/objectscale-s3-client-python/docs/extendapicall/extendapicall.md

 Minor progress.
 Setback due to family emergency.

 ## 10/24 - 10/31
 - Custom parameters in the hook method?
+(Moved to Next Week)
     - Can't pass in "new" parameters into client.create_bucket (i.e. client.create_bucket(Bucket='mybucket',    CreateBucketConfiguration={'LocationConstraint': 'us-west-2'}, 'Tester' : 'I am being Tested')) )
     - Look into CreateBucketConfiguration.
         - Able to add new parameters into CreateBucketConfiguration?